stan-hua/CytoImageNet/README.md

 **EXTRA NOTE**: All labels were converted to lowercase, which may make searching labels difficult, particularly with compound labels.

 ### Availability of Data
 CytoImageNet is now available on Kaggle: https://www.kaggle.com/stanleyhua/cytoimagenet.
-It can be loaded into a Kaggle / Collab notebook, or downloaded completely (~56 GB).
+It can be loaded into a Kaggle / Collab notebook, or downloaded to your computer (~56 GB).

 ---
 # Methods